-- Narrative describing parking facilities proposed in the project along with calculations - Conceptual parking plan showing proposed parking facilities for tenements. - A copy of the local byelaw highlighting the parking requirements. - Declaration from the developer indicating proposed parking facilities
+- Narrative describing parking facilities proposed in the project along with calculations. - Conceptual parking plan showing proposed parking facilities for tenements. - A copy of the local byelaw highlighting the parking requirements. - Declaration from the developer indicating proposed parking facilities.

-- Narrative describing parking facilities provided in the project along with calculations - Parking plan showing parking facilities provided for tenements - Photographs of parking facilities provided for tenements.
+- Narrative describing parking facilities provided in the project along with calculations. - Parking plan showing parking facilities provided for tenements. - A copy of the local byelaw highlighting the parking requirements. - Photographs of parking facilities provided for tenements.